-Background: Sensory attenuation (SA), the dampened perception of self-generated sensory information, is typically associated with reduced ERP signals, like for the N1 component of auditory ERPs.
-SA, together with efficient monitoring of intentions and actions, should facilitate the distinction between self-generated and externally-generated sensory events, optimizing the interaction with the world.
+Background: Sensory attenuation (SA), the dampened perception of self-generated sensory information, is typically associated with reduced event-related potential signals, such as for the N1 component of auditory event-related potentials.
+SA, together with efficient monitoring of intentions and actions, should facilitate the distinction between self-generated and externally generated sensory events, thereby optimizing interaction with the world.
 According to many, SA is deficient in schizophrenia.
-The question arises whether altered SA reflects a sufficient mechanism to explain positive symptoms like auditory hallucinations.
-A systematic association of reduced SA in hallucinating patients would support this hypothesis.
-Methods: We conducted a series of meta-analyses on 15 studies on auditory SA in which the N1 component of ERP-EEG signals was measured during talking (self-generated sensory signals condition) or when listening to pre-recorded vocalizations (externally-generated sensory signals condition).
-Results: We found that schizophrenic individuals do show some auditory SA, as their N1 signal is significantly attenuated in talking conditions with respect to listening conditions.
-Yet, the magnitude of such attenuation is reduced with respect to healthy controls.
-This phenomenon generalizes independently from the stage of the disease, from the severity of positive symptoms, and regardless of whether patients have auditory hallucinations or not.
-Conclusions: These findings suggest that a reduced SA cannot be a sufficient mechanism for explaining positive symptoms like auditory hallucinations in schizophrenia.
-As a reduced SA was also present in subjects at risk of schizophrenia, reduced SA may represent a risk factor for the disorder.
+The question arises whether altered SA reflects a sufficient mechanism to explain positive symptoms such as auditory hallucinations.
+A systematic association of reduced auditory SA in hallucinating patients would support this hypothesis.
+Methods: We conducted a series of meta-analyses on 15 studies on auditory SA in which the N1 component of event-related potential–electroencephalogram signals was measured during talking (self-generated sensory signals condition) or when listening to prerecorded vocalizations (externally generated sensory signals condition).
+Results: We found that individuals with schizophrenia did show some auditory SA because their N1 signal was significantly attenuated in talking conditions compared with listening conditions.
+However, the magnitude of such attenuation was reduced in individuals with schizophrenia compared to healthy control participants.
+This phenomenon generalizes independently from the stage of the disease, the severity of positive symptoms, and whether patients have auditory hallucinations or not.
+Conclusions: These findings suggest that reduced SA cannot be a sufficient mechanism for explaining positive symptoms such as auditory hallucinations in schizophrenia.
+Because reduced SA was also present in participants at risk of schizophrenia, reduced SA may represent a risk factor for the disorder.
 We discuss the implications of these results for clinical-cognitive models of schizophrenia.

 Mariano, M., Rossetti, I., Maravita, A., Paulesu, E., Zapparoli, L. (2024).
 Sensory attenuation deficit and auditory hallucinations in schizophrenia: a causal mechanism or a risk factor?
 Evidence from meta-analyses on N1 ERP component.
 BIOLOGICAL PSYCHIATRY [10.1016/j.biopsych.2023.12.026].